Saint Hripsime Church: Restorations and revitalization

 Extensive restoration and archaeological excavations were undertaken at the church in the early years of Catholicos Vazgen I's tenure, alongside similar efforts at Etchmiadzin Cathedral.
 Vazgen I, who called it "the most magnificent of our ancient shrines," directed much efforts for its revitalization.
 Restoration began in 1955 and concluded in 1962, with reconsecration held in September 1962.
-Unlike other historic churches restored under state auspices, this project was overseen by the Church (Note: The restoration works were overseen by Mikayel Mazmanyan, Varazdat Harutyunyan, Rafayel Israyelyan, Konstantine Hovhannisyan, Karo Ghafadaryan.) and funded by Italian-Armenian benefactors Onnik Manoukian and Yervant Hussisian, who contributed $15,000 for the church and an additional $6,000 for the surrounding walls.
+Unlike other historic churches restored under state auspices, this project was overseen by the Church (Note: The restoration works were overseen by a committee comprising Mikayel Mazmanyan, Varazdat Harutyunyan, Rafayel Israyelyan, Konstantine Hovhannisyan, Karo Ghafadaryan.) and funded by Italian-Armenian benefactors Onnik Manoukian and Yervant Hussisian, who contributed $15,000 for the church and an additional $6,000 for the surrounding walls.